jasp-stats/jasp-desktop/Resources/Help/analyses/equivalencebayesianonesamplettest.md

 Equivalence Bayesian One Sample T-Test
 ===

-The equivalence one sample t-test allows the user to estimate the effect size and test the null hypothesis that the population mean equals a specific constant, i.e., the test value.
-The difference with a standard null hypothesis significance test is that in equivalence testing, the null hypothesis covers a small interval around the test value (i.e., equivalence region) instead of a constant.
+The equivalence one sample t-test allows the user to estimate the effect size and test the null hypothesis that the population mean falls inside an interval, i.e., the equivalence region.
+The difference with a standard null hypothesis significance test is that in equivalence testing, the null hypothesis covers a small interval around the test value instead of a point-null.

 ### Assumptions
 - Continuous dependent variable.